Medium-Term Management Plan

 • Continued implementation of compliance training

-• Maintenance of quality culture
+• Continue to foster quality culture

-• Expansion of education and training programs
+• Expanded education and training programs

 • Strengthen HR development through Next-Generation Leader Development Program